DjangoGirls/organizer-manual/costs/README.md

-# Custos
+# Costs

-Os custos abaixo são estimados para um público de 30 participantes e 10 mentores - mas eles podem variar muito.
-Os preços também podem variar dependendo da localização.
-Ao todo você deve ser capaz de organizar um evento facilmente por um pouco mais de de mil euros.
+The costs below are estimated for 30 participants and 10 coaches - but they may vary a lot.
+Prices may also vary depending on the location.
+All in all you should be able to organize an event easily for a little over a thousand Euro.

-- __Café da manhã__ - nada muito caro.
-Compre bolos na padaria a caminho do local e leve café.
-Em torno de 5 euros por pessoa = 200€.
+- __Breakfast__ - nothing too fancy.
+Buy local pastries on the way to the venue and arrange coffee.
+Around 5 Euro per person = 200€.

-- __Almoço__ - forneça almoços que custem em torno de 10 Euro + água e café por 3 Euro = 550€.
+- __Lunch__ - catered lunch can be around 10 Euro + some water and coffee for 3 Euro = 550€.

-- __Impressões__ - Imprima adesivos, posters ou bolsas e outros brindes.
-Isso pode variar muito, mas geralmente pode ser feito com a quantia de 200€.
+- __Prints__ -  Printing stickers, posters or tote bags and other swag.
+This may vary a lot, but it's usually good to set aside 200€.

-- __Jantar dos mentores__ - Agradeça a seus mentores pelo seu trabalho árduo e escolha um local para conversarem sobre o evento.
-Cerca de 20 Euro por mentor = 200€.
+- __Coach dinner__ - Thank your coaches for their hard work and have a place to meet to talk about the event.
+Around 20 Euro per coach = 200€.

-- __Local__ - Pela nossa experiência, é fácil conseguir um lugar para 40 pessoas de graça.
-Tente com suas start ups locais, empresas ou hackerspaces e espaços de coworking.
-Esse custo pode sair bem caro, então qualquer apoio da comunidade local será de grande ajuda.
+- __Venue__ - From our experience, it's easy to get a place for 40 people for free.
+Try your local startups, companies or hackerspaces and coworking spaces.
+It can be really expensive, so any help from the local community is super helpful.
 0€.

-- __Happy Hour__ - Encontre seus mentores e participantes depois do workshop para relaxar, descontrair, se divertir e fazer amigos.
-Todo mundo pode pagar por suas próprias bebidas.
-0€.
+- __Afterparty__ - Meet with your coaches and attendees after the workshop to relax, decompress, have some fun and make some friends.
+Everyone can pay for their own drinks.
+0€

-- __Custos de viagem__ - Se não há nenhuma Django Girls no seu país, considere a possibilidade de nos convidar para participar.
-Nós podemos ficar em hostels baratos ou até mesmo no seu sofá :) 0€.
+- __Travel expenses__ - If you don’t have any Django Girls members in your country, consider inviting us over.
+We can stay in cheap hostels or on your couch :) 0€ - XXX€

 ### __Total: 1150€__

-No próximo capítulo, vamos aprender como cobrir esses custos!
+In the next chapter, let's learn how you can cover these costs!